hl7-be/matchbox/README.md

 # matchbox

-matchbox is a FHIR server based on the [hapifhir/hapi-fhir-jpaserver-starter](https://github.com/hapifhir/hapi-fhir-jpaserver-starter)
+matchbox is a FHIR server based on the [hapifhir/hapi-fhir-jpaserver-starter](https://github.com/hapifhir/hapi-fhir-jpaserver-starter) with the following features included:
+- SDC (Structured Data Capture) [extraction](https://build.fhir.org/ig/HL7/sdc/extraction.html#map-extract) support based on the FHIR Mapping language and [Questionnaire/$extract](http://build.fhir.org/ig/HL7/sdc/OperationDefinition-QuestionnaireResponse-extract.html)
+- FHIR Mapping Language endpoints for creation of StructureMaps and support for the [StructureMap/$transform](https://www.hl7.org/fhir/operation-structuremap-transform.html) operation
-- (pre-)load FHIR implementation guides from the package server for conformance resources (StructureMap, Questionnaire, CodeSystem, ValueSet, ConceptMap, NamingSystem, StructureDefinition).
+- Ability to (pre-)load FHIR implementation guides from the package server for conformance resources (StructureMap, Questionnaire, CodeSystem, ValueSet, ConceptMap, NamingSystem, StructureDefinition).
 The "with-preload" subfolder contains an example with the implementation guides provided for the [public test server](https://test.ahdis.ch/matchbox/fhir).
 - validation support: [server]/$validate for checking FHIR resources conforming to the loaded implementation guides
-- FHIR Mapping Language endpoints for creation of StructureMaps and support for the [StructureMap/$transform](https://www.hl7.org/fhir/operation-structuremap-transform.html) operation
-- SDC (Structured Data Capture) [extraction](https://build.fhir.org/ig/HL7/sdc/extraction.html#map-extract) support based on the FHIR Mapping language and [Questionnaire/$extract](http://build.fhir.org/ig/HL7/sdc/OperationDefinition-QuestionnaireResponse-extract.html)
+- Ability to serve local static content e.g. a FHIR Questionnaire Renderer or [other SDC-related tools](https://confluence.hl7.org/display/FHIRI/SDC+Implementations)

--# Quickstart
+# Quickstart
 To run as a Docker image with static content hosted from a bind volume:
 ```powershell
 mvn package -DskipTests